ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Look at the color of the lines
+A) Check the dimension values

-B) Try to drag the blue objects around
+B) Count the number of constraints

-C) Count the number of constraints
+C) Try to drag the blue objects around

-D) Check the dimension values
+D) Look at the color of the lines

 ---

-Try to drag the blue objects around
+C) Try to drag the blue objects around

 ///